ray-project/ray/doc/serialization.md

     self.a = a
     self.b = b

-# Calling ray.register_class(Foo) used to ship the class definition to all of
+# Calling ray.register_class(Foo) ships the class definition to all of the
-# the workers so that workers know how to construct new Foo objects.
+# workers so that workers know how to construct new Foo objects.
 ray.register_class(Foo)

 # Create a Foo object, place it in the object store, and retrieve it.